nezapajek/advent-of-code/README.md

 # Advent of Code

+### disclaimer:
+in 2023 I borrowed this sweet setup made by @mlubej.

 This is my repo for collecting tasks for AoC.

 I added a script that creates a directory for the task you're working on and loads a notebook from a template.
 The notebook already contains the basic structure and uses [aoc-data](https://github.com/wimglenn/advent-of-code-data) for importing the input data (check the link for instructions.)